 3 Credits

-Your secondary tutorial meets every other week during the University term (for a total of 4 meetings).
+Your secondary tutorial meets every other week (during the last 8 weeks of the fall semester and the first 8 weeks of the spring semester) for a total of 4 meetings.
 Aside from the subject, secondary tutorials have all the same characteristics as primary tutorials.

 Study